 By delivering the curriculum over a six week period, with two live sessions per week, the format was designed to better enable participants to fit the course into their regular live—in much the same way participants might access an online university course.
 Course materials were divided into unique modules, accessed via our CEELI Online platform.
 The initial session of the six week course began in May and was completed in June.
 Demand for the course was so significant that we will repeat it this fall.

 In developing the online curriculum, the CEELI team worked directly with the faculty to create materials and a complex fictional scenario for use as the case study for the training program.
 The case study focused on public procurement fraud related to government procurement made during the current pandemic circumstances and served as a way for the faculty to explore with the participants issues related to relevant steps in an anti-corruption investigation: When would law enforcement officers open an investigation?
 How do law enforcement officials find information, and how does such information become useable evidence?
-What other issues must law enforcement consider in pursuing an investigation, to include legal authority, jurisdiction, venue, statute of limitations and burden of proof?
+What other issues must law enforcement consider in pursuing an investigation, including legal authority, jurisdiction, venue, the statute of limitations, and burden of proof?
 How are these concepts applied when opening an investigation?
 To enhance the interactive experience, we also illustrated parts of the Case Scenario, as referenced in the illustration pictured.